ay0408/DOSS/README.md

 ## Note

-For details of our methods and discussion, please see our paper entitled "Direction-Oriented Smooth Sensitivity and Its Application to Genomic Statistical Analysis" (to appear at ACISP 2025).
+For details of our methods and discussion, please see our paper entitled "Direction-Oriented Smooth Sensitivity and Its Application to Genomic Statistical Analysis" (https://doi.org/10.1007/978-981-96-9101-2_4) presented at ACISP 2025.

 ### Contact
 Akito Yamamoto